 - A leaking tap that fills a coffee cup in 10 minutes will waste an estimated 3,000 gallons of water per year.

 - Wash your vegetables into a bowl so you can water the plants with that water, instead of pouring it down the drain.

 - Collect rainwater and use on the garden as well any used washing up water.

 - Save energy – wash the dark coloured clothes on 30 degrees

 - Recycling – Please note the Vale Wildlife Hospital at Beckford would welcome your old newspapers and stamps.
 These can either be taken to the hospital (open all the time) or dropped at their shop in the High Street.

-- Please pass medication blister packs to Jean Davies along with green and blue milk carton tops – she has a contact in her village.
+- Please pass medication blister packs to Jean Davies – she has a contact in her village.

-- Empty toothpaste packaging and tubes, and old toothbrushes can be left in containers located at the Town Hall or placed in a paper envelope and posted through the letterbox if closed.
+- Empty toothpaste packaging and tubes, and old toothbrushes along with corks can be left in containers located at the Town Hall or placed in a paper envelope and posted through the letterbox if closed.

 - Upgrade your computer or mobile phone rather than buying new ones.
 Buy refurbished equipment instead of new.

 - Do not waste food.
 Buy only what your need.
 If there are special offers go for them but freeze the extra quantities to make a meal another day.